 This approximately 50-acre area includes the four sides of the Brookhurst Street and Garden Grove Boulevard intersection.

-The Brookhurst Triangle site offers a significant redevelopment opportunity.
-It is located at a major crossing of two main commercial thoroughfares and is at the entrance to the Korean Business District as vehicles head west on Garden Grove Boulevard.
-Because of its prominent location, the land use designation envisions taller mixed use development with eye-catching modern buildings and a vibrant streetscape.
-The buildings are envisioned at eight to ten stories tall; however, taller buildings will be considered.
+The Brookhurst Triangle site offers a signific ant re-development significant redevelopment opportunity.
+It is located at a major crossing of two main commercial thoroughfares and is at the entrance to the Korean Business District as vehicles headto the west onof Garden Grove Boulevard.
+Because of its prominent location, the land use designation envisions taller mixed-use development with eye-catchingstriking modern buildings, and a vibrant streetscape.
+The buildings are envisioned at eightup to ten10 stories tallin height; however, taller buildings will be considered.
 This land use area is at the eastern end of the Garden Grove Boulevard Focus Area, and the two are closely related.

-The largest site is the Brookhurst Triangle on the north side of Garden Grove Boulevard, bounded on the east by Brookhurst Street and on the west by Brookhurst Way.
-The proposal for the triangle is mixed use with 800 mid-rise residential units and up to 300,000 square feet of commercial uses.
+The site that makes up the largest site portion of the Brookhurst Triangle Area is the Brookhurst Triangle Place development on the north side of Garden Grove Boulevard, bounded on the east by Brookhurst Street and on the we stwest by Brookhurst Way.
+The proposal for the triangleBrookhurst Place is mixed use, with 800694 mid-rise residential units and up to 300200,000 square feet of commercial uses.

-Focus Area F also includes the Galleria project, which is an eight-story project with two floors of retail and 66 residential units at the top.
-This project is located on the south side of Garden Grove Boulevard across from the triangle and is the first mixed-use project being built in the City.
+Focus Area F also includes the Galleria projectGarden Brook Senior Village, which is an eight-story projectmixed-use development with two floors of retailcommercial services on the ground floor and 66394 senior residential units at the top.
+This project is located on the south side of Garden Grove Boulevard a cross from the triangle and is the first mixed-use project being built in the City.on the upper floors.

-New development anticipated in Focus Area F under the General Plan 2030 includes 1,075 new residential units, and an additional 550,000 square feet of commercial/office uses.
+New development anticipated in Focus Area F under the General Plan 2030 includes 1,075547 new residential units, and an additional 550,000 up to 379,643 square feet of commercial/office uses.